-The first meetings of the RAGs were held between August and September 2017.
-The agendas focused on becoming more familiar with GNDR’s governance structures, highlighting the roles of the RAGs in their respective regions and identifying steps to be taken over the next year.
-The RAGs will meet annually and will be trained on skills relevant to the implementation of our strategy.
+The RAGs last met between November and December 2018.
+The agendas focused on deciding priorities and actions for the next year, increasing members’ awareness of what’s happening across the network, and strengthening accountability within the RAG structure, along with agreeing on Terms of Reference.
+The RAGs meet annually and will be trained on skills relevant to the implementation of our strategy.
 RAG members will also be supported to travel to meet members in their country to enhance their knowledge of who they must represent.
 Regional-specific information from these RAG meetings can be found below:

 Strengthening of communication and collaboration systems

 GNDR’s Community Platform (running on Salesforce) is now up and running and offers a wide range of benefits to our members, including funding opportunities, opportunities to participate in campaigns, and space for members to collaborate, discuss thematic issues, share problems and crowdsource solutions, and connect with each other.
 This Community Platform is available to all GNDR members.

 GNDR recently recategorised its membership in order to have a clearer picture of our membership and ensure that members are committed to working together to achieve GNDR’s vision.
 We now offer 3 types of membership: Full members are civil society organisations; Affiliates are individuals affiliated to a full member organisation; and Associates are individuals with a personal interest in being part of GNDR who are not affiliated with a full member organisation.
 As a result of this recategorisation process, we can confirm that our membership includes over 950 active civil society organisations.

 In November 2018 the GNDR Secretariat sent a capacity assessment survey to its members.
 We received an excellent response rate to this survey, with over 200 organisations responding.
 Some of the key learnings were: